It's been a year - why hasn't Nissan collapsed yet?

 Nissan’s Global Sales Continued to Decline in 2025

-According to Nissan's latest financial report (FY25 first half), Nissan's global retail sales totaled 1.48 million units, a decline of 7.3% year-on-year, with drops across the Chinese, Japanese, and European markets.
-North America was one of the few markets that did not lag behind, but it could not significantly boost the overall performance.
-This caused Nissan to drop out of the global top 10 sales rankings for the first time in 16 years.
+According to Nissan's latest financial report (FY25 first half), global retail sales totaled 1.48 million units, a decline of 7.3% year-on-year, with drops in the Chinese, Japanese, and European markets.
+North America was one of the few markets that did not decline, but it was unable to offset the overall downturn.
+This resulted in Nissan dropping out of the global top 10 sales rankings for the first time in 16 years.

-Throughout the second half of 2025, Nissan's sales situation did not improve.
-According to a third-party statistics agency, by November 2025, Nissan's cumulative sales were close to 2.93 million units, down approximately 4.1% compared to the same period last year, with declines in September and October ranging from about 3.6% to 4.8% year-on-year.
+The sales situation did not improve throughout the second half of 2025.
+According to third-party data, by November 2025, Nissan's cumulative sales stood at approximately 2.93 million units, down about 4.1% year-on-year, with September and October declines ranging from roughly 3.6% to 4.8%.

 please provide the Chinese text